 Available scholarships and incentives

-For the winter 2018 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
+For the summer 2019 session, there are three scholarships available for those interested in the course but do not have the financial means to take it.
 Greenhouse growers interested in the scholarship will be able to apply for it upon registering by writing a short paragraph about why you should be awarded this scholarship and how you plan to use the information in your business or professional endeavors.
 The applicants and winners will be kept confidential.
 The cost of the course will be reduced to $39.99 for scholarship winners.

 Complete the course and be entered to win one of three $75 gift cards (U.S. residents only).
 Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for one of three $75 gift cards.

-Growers should also consider registering for the two other College of Knowledge courses:
+Growers should also consider registering for the two other College of Knowledge courses

 - Root Zone Management